jupyterlab/extension-examples/widget-tracker/widgets/README.md

+# Widgets

-# Widgets - Adding new Elements to the Main Window
+> Add a new Widget element to the main window.

 In this example you will learn how to add a new tab to JupyterLab.
 Visible elements such as tabs and notebooks are represented by widgets in the [Lumino](http://jupyterlab.github.io/lumino/api/widgets/globals.html)